LahiruCooray/rl-aerial-manipulator/README.md

 # rl-aerial-manipulator
-This project explores the application of reinforcement learning to control a quadrotor equipped with a robotic manipulator.
+This project explores the application of reinforcement learning to control a hexacopter equipped with a robotic manipulator.